 - Lump at the base of the neck

 - Targeted therapy: Brentuximab

 [It’s] important to have something to look forward to.
 I had that and that saved me.
 It gave me all the power that I needed for the day-to-day battles to just get through it.

 - Realizations after cancer

 This interview has been edited for clarity.
 This is not medical advice.
 Please consult with your healthcare provider for treatment decisions.

 The first thing that I thought was “Oh, this is cancer.”
 But I never said it out loud.
 I knew that could scare people.

 The first time I was diagnosed, I was 24.

 As time went by, I went to see a general doctor and they just blew it off.
-“Sometimes we get these lymph nodes that get swollen up.”
-A few doctors later and the doctor said, “Nodules at the base of the neck [are] no good.
+“Sometimes we get these lymph nodes that get swollen.”
+A few doctors later, [he] said, “Nodules at the base of the neck [are] no good.
 [Under the jaw] is okay, but the base of the neck is where you should be worried.”

 Sometimes you see a few doctors and you think everything’s okay, but there’s always that one person [that] says check it out.